Skip to content

 2020: COVID-19 Ravages Lyons VA

-The number of COVID-19 fatalities at the Lyons campus of the Veterans Administration (VA) New Jersey Health Care System has increased to 42, according to information posted July 1, 2020 on Somerset County website (Lyons Campus of the VA New Jersey Health Care System).
-If this is true, that is 100% of the reported COVID-19 deaths in Bernards Township based on site information.
+The number of COVID-19 fatalities at the Lyons campus of the Veterans Administration (VA) New Jersey Health Care System has increased to 42, according to information posted on July 1, 2020, on the Somerset County website (Lyons Campus of the VA New Jersey Health Care System).
+Based on-site information, that is 100% of the reported COVID-19 deaths in Bernards Township.

-• The area called Lyons is remembered for the J.M.
-Lyon farm which was a large part of the area.
+• The Lyons area is remembered for the J.M.
+Lyon farm, a large part of the area.

 • Lyons Road was formerly called Clairvaux Road.

-• On December 1, 1928, the Reynolds Estate was purchased by the VA for $130,000.
-This 272 acre tract would comprise the area west of the road currently dividing the campus known as Knollcroft Road.
+• On December 1, 1928, the VA purchased the Reynolds Estate for $130,000.
+This 272-acre tract would comprise the area west of the road currently dividing the campus, known as Knollcroft Road.

-• Groundbreaking started on the Lyons VA Hospital on July 11, 1929.
+• Groundbreaking started at the Lyons VA Hospital on July 11, 1929.

-• Thomas McEvoy who was the first manager of the Lyons VA died on Sunday, July 16, 1934 due to complications from pneumonia.
+• Thomas McEvoy, the first manager of the Lyons VA, died on Sunday, July 16, 1934, of complications from pneumonia.

-• In 1943, two years into the United States’ involvement in World War II, bed capacity at the hospital reached 1,750 and continued to increase, reaching over 2,500 in 1949.
+• In 1943, two years into the United States’ involvement in World War II, the hospital’s bed capacity reached 1,750 and continued to increase, reaching over 2,500 in 1949.

 • The Lyons VA Hospital was the only VA hospital in the state until a VA hospital in East Orange, New Jersey, opened in 1952.

-• There is a Lyons Fire Department and it’s on the grounds of the Lyons VA.
+• There is a Lyons Fire Department on the grounds of the Lyons VA.

-• Recreational activities for patients were also an important part of patient treatment.
+• Recreational activities for patients were also an essential part of patient treatment.
 The majority of the surrounding land owned by the VA was used for agricultural activities as part of patients’ occupational therapy.
 A nine-hole golf course for “wounded and shell-shocked war veterans” was constructed from part of the farmland for additional recreation activity.
-The Coakley-Russo Memorial Golf Course, located in the southern portion of the historic district, was begun in the fall of 1945 and completed for Memorial Day observances in 1947.
+The Coakley-Russo Memorial Golf Course, located in the southern portion of the historic district, began in the fall of 1945 and was completed for Memorial Day observances in 1947.

-The Lyons VA campus, now an official national historic district in the hamlet of Lyons in Bernards Township, New Jersey.
+The Lyons VA campus is now an official national historic district in the hamlet of Lyons in Bernards Township, New Jersey.
 Source: Google

 Have a Story to Share?